yurydelendik/wasmbase-example/README.md

 }
 ```

-and run `npm run compile`.
+### Compile and run

+Run `npm run compile`.
 Start local web server and open index.html in a web browser.